anime-production-and-industry-insights

 Legacy and Cultural Significance

-The 1980s anime boom changed how people connect with Japanese culture.
-It sparked new fan communities and influenced education and the economy through cultural exchange.
+The 1980s anime boom changed how people connect with Japanese culture on a personal and community level.
+It sparked fan movements, influenced education, and generated significant economic ripples that continue today.

 Fandom, Community, and Cosplay